shibatch/nofreelunch/README.md

 The Community Guidelines for Sustainability of Open-Source Ecosystem aim to solve the OSS developers' burnout problem.
-It sets the goal of the project members' efforts to promote the awareness that if a company makes a profit from the commercial use of OSS, a portion of the profit should be returned to the project.
-OSS is software that can be used free of charge, but obviously it does not prohibit the return of profits made through the use of OSS.
-If it becomes widely recognized that companies are natural to return a portion of the profits earned from the use of OSS to the projects, and if companies' codes of conduct incorporates financial support for OSS projects, we can expect to see significant progress toward solving the burnout problem.
-The adoption of the guidelines by a large number of OSS projects will make those companies at least aware of the burnout problem of OSS developers.
+It sets the goal of the project members' efforts to promote the awareness that if a company makes a profit from the commercial use of OSS, they should contribute to relevant projects.
+The adoption of the guidelines by a large number of OSS projects will make the general public at least aware of the burnout problem of OSS developers.

 ## To realize actual profit distribution